A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge: Search

 where $x$ is the original vector, $x^{\prime}$ is the rotated vector, and $R$ is a random orthogonal matrix.
 The formula for finding the rotation matrix for a subvector using an optimization technique is:

 where $P_{i}$ is the set of subvectors assigned to the $i$-th cluster, $R_{i}$ is the rotation matrix for the $i$-th cluster, and $c_{i}$ is the quantization function for the $i$-th cluster, which returns the nearest centroid in the codebook.
+The formula for encoding a vector $x$ using OPQ is: